alexandrumuntenas/pingu/docs/system.md

 The following commands can only be used by the server owner or by persons with the [MANAGE_GUILDS\*](https://discord.com/developers/docs/topics/permissions) permission.

+!!!warning
+setlanguage option will not be avaliable in the future.
+!!!

 ## Interactions

 ```javascript